Status: Phase 2 is suspended, and it does not change the answer

 The honest answer: you probably need Level 2

-The vast majority of the roughly 76,600 organizations that need CMMC certification need Level 2 — the 110 NIST SP 800-171 Rev 2 controls across 14 families, assessed by a C3PAO.
+The vast majority need Level 2: the 110 NIST SP 800-171 Rev 2 controls across 14 families.
+DoD's own estimate in the CMMC final rule is that roughly 76,600 entities would require a Level 2 certification assessment, against 1,487 at Level 3.
 If your DFARS 252.204-7021 flowdown involves CUI and the contract does not specifically call for Level 3, Level 2 is your target.

 Pursuing Level 3 on speculation is expensive and usually unnecessary.
 The right move is to build Level 2 to a genuine 110/110, which also positions you cleanly if a future contract does require Level 3.